Polanco, Pineda help Twins beat Tigers 5-2

 Twins right-hander Joe Ryan was reinstated from the bereavement list and is slated to start Thursday’s series finale.
 Ryan will be making his fifth career start.
 He’s 2-1 with a 2.45 ERA and has 25 strikeouts in 22 innings.

-Twins manager Rocco Baldelli said Ryan was able to continue throwing while he was away from the team.
+Baldelli said Ryan was able to continue throwing while he was away from the team.

 Minnesota acquired Ryan from Tampa Bay in the trade that sent slugger Nelson Cruz to the Rays in July.

-“I wish they would’ve done a little worse in the Nelson Cruz return,” Tigers manager A.J.
-Hinch said.
+“I wish they would’ve done a little worse in the Nelson Cruz return,” Hinch said.
 “They did pretty well.”

 TRAINER’S ROOM